hyperledger/fabric-samples/commercial-paper/README.md

 ## Introduction

 This folder contains a structured set of smart contracts and application clients (ie. in a choice of languages, eg Node.JS, Java, Go etc) relating to *Commercial Paper*, a finance 'instrument' (in Global Finance).
-The sample contract also provide a range of queries to try out, to consolidate what you learn when you execute transactions during the tutorial.
+At present, the Node.JS sample contract in particular has further added functionality: an optional two-step authority check (see diagram below), when redeeming a commercial paper instance -and a range of sample ledger queries, to help consolidate your learning - both can be explored using the Node.js application client.

 While a more detailed 'explainer' of the Commercial Paper scenario (including use case analysis, code walkthrough & practices, logical/physical representation of ledger data etc) can be found in the [Hyperledger Fabric Commercial Paper Tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html), you don't have to read through this, just to try out this sample.
 There's also a [Wikipedia page](https://en.wikipedia.org/wiki/Commercial_paper)